Rohitbanala/DentalWensite/README.md

 ## Future Enhancements

 * **Backend Integration**: Add backend APIs for handling form submissions and dynamic data.
-* **CMS Integration**: Integrate with a CMS to make content management easier for non-technical users.
 * **Additional Features**: Add appointment booking, user authentication, and more.

 ---